MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-sql-database.md

 title: "Quickstart: Connect and query an Azure SQL database using Azure Data Studio | Microsoft Docs"
-description: This quickstart shows how to use Azure Data Studio to connect to a SQL database and run a query ms.custom: "tools|sos" ms.date: "09/24/2018" ms.prod: sql ms.technology: azure-data-studio ms.reviewer: "alayu; sstein" ms.topic: "quickstart"
+description: This quickstart shows how to use Azure Data Studio to connect to a SQL database and run a query ms.custom: "tools|sos" ms.date: "12/03/2018" ms.prod: sql ms.technology: azure-data-studio ms.reviewer: "alayu; sstein" ms.topic: "quickstart"
-author: "yualan"
+author: "yualan", "v-pagold"
 ms.author: "alayu"
 manager: craigg
 ---
 # Quickstart: Use [!INCLUDE[name-sos](../includes/name-sos-short.md)] to connect and query Azure SQL database

-This quickstart demonstrates how to use [!INCLUDE[name-sos](../includes/name-sos-short.md)] to connect to an Azure SQL Database server and then use Transact-SQL (T-SQL) statements to create and query the TutorialDB database used in [!INCLUDE[name-sos](../includes/name-sos-short.md)] tutorials.
+This quickstart demonstrates how to use [!INCLUDE[name-sos](../includes/name-sos-short.md)] to connect to an Azure SQL Database server and then use Transact-SQL (T-SQL) statements to create and query the TutorialDB database, which is used in other [!INCLUDE[name-sos](../includes/name-sos-short.md)] tutorials.

 ## Prerequisites